 Then this morning I had to take a shower so I took a cool one so I didn't ruin the perm.
 I did rinse it.
 I was told that it was OK to rinse it as long as it was cool water.
 When I got out I ran my fingers through it to get most the tangles out.
 Then I used a wide tooth comb just like I was told to.
 As I combed it, it started going straight.

 I thought maybe it was just because it was wet.
 I put a little curl creme through it and used a diffuser to dry it, exactly how I was told to.
 I flipped my head upside down and everything.
 Once it was pretty much dry it looked curly.
 Then when I was trying to style it and was using the wide tooth comb to pick out some of the tangles it just started flattening.
-Now most the curl is gone, it just looks like a frizzy mess.

 I work at Sally beauty supply so I know about how perms work, but not a lot.
 We used a Quantum perm in the red box, just in case anyone knows that perm and how well it works.